cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-11-02-shortening-the-distance-between-academia-and-industry.md

 It can lead to a faster acceptance of their grant applications.

 The best way to augment the flow of economic support for research is by showing the many benefits of allocating money into it.
-Showing the impact for the local industry is key to increase the understanding of the long-term societal benefits.
+Showing the impact for the local industry is key to increasing the understanding of the long-term societal benefits.
 For example, fruitful collaboration between academic researchers in the area of software technology is crucial for modern economies.
 Shortening the distance between academic research and the industry is a matter of common interest for both parties.